An ancient rock crystal jar reveals its full beauty - but keeps some secrets - KRDO

 Around 5 centimeters (2 inches) in height and resembling a perfume bottle, the jar’s inscription states “Bishop Hygauld had me made.”
 Researchers believe this is an indication it was made in the powerful Anglo-Saxon kingdom of Northumbria, in current-day northern England and southern Scotland.

-“There are elements of the goldwork that are unlike anything we’ve seen in normal Anglo-Saxon goldwork,” said Michael Goldberg, senior curator for the museum’s early medieval and Viking collections.
+“There are elements of the goldwork that are unlike anything we’ve seen in normal Anglo-Saxon goldwork,” said Martin Goldberg, senior curator for the museum’s early medieval and Viking collections.

 “So there is still a question maybe about where it was made,” he told CNN.
 “But the reason that we think Anglo Saxon England is because there is this inscription on the bottom.”

-Note: This story has been updated to correct Martin Goldberg’s name.